 Once you have selected your pool, you can click Preview Premix.
 Don’t worry, even though you may be asked for your wallet password, the premix transaction will not yet be broadcast.

 Once you click Preview Premix, you will be presented with a view similar to the one below.
-Note first that the Premix, Postmix and Badbank wallets have been added on the right.
+Note first that the Premix, Postmix and Badbank wallets have been added on the left.
 The tabs allow you to select these wallets, which behave like normal Sparrow wallets except they do not offer addresses (so you cannot receive to them directly).
 Your existing wallet is named ‘Deposit’ and functions exactly as before.

 Now consider the premix transaction displayed.
 Shown first in the transaction outputs are the Whirlpool Fee and the Badbank Change amount.
 Thereafter, the premix outputs are shown, as Premix Output #0, Premix Output #1 etc. These are slightly higher in value than the pool size, because the premix outputs are responsible for paying the miner fees for a coinjoin transaction.
 Finally, the miner fee for the premix transaction itself can be noted.